Rain, Rain, Go Away?

 Get two tarps that are larger than the footprint of your tent.
 One tarp goes under the tent and the other is hung over the tent, but not touching it.

 Use a tent with a rainfly because the rain fly acts as a secondary barrier for moisture, keeping it outside the tent.
+Of course, the best 4 person camping tents and just like other great models will provide excellent protection against rain.

 Be careful not to touch the sides of the tent as this allows water to pass thru the tent fabric to the interior, getting items inside wet.